Menu

 Hyde Tools 09165 Dust-Free Drywall Vacuum Hand Sander with 6-Foot Hose

-• EasyClamp system allows sanding screen replacement quickly and easily
+• EasyClamp system allows sanding screen replacement in seconds without tools

 Porter Cable 7800 Drywalll Sander Replacement (2 Pack) Lock Nut # 877757-2pk